 Perhaps—but I still say that it is a very delicate balance.
 If one prays to an image, thanks an image for protection, and maintains a candle burning before the image to represent continuous homage, does not that constitute worship?
 Only the heart of the person and God really know.

 However, if I myself were to do this, it would seem to me that it would go directly against what God has said about not making for oneself “an idol, or any likeness of what is in heaven above or on the earth beneath or in the water under the earth.”
 This at least is my own conviction.

 An Imprudent Decision Made

-At this point Aaron was still trying to steer the people into worship of the Lord, and he perhaps saw the golden calf as means or a channel to direct worship to the higher God.
-His thinking may have been somewhat like the thinking of my friends in Latin America, who see their prayers to the images in their own homes as simply a means by which they are depending upon and worshiping the Lord.
+At this point Aaron was still trying to steer the people into worship of the LORD, and he perhaps saw the golden calf as means or a channel to direct worship to the higher God.
+His thinking may have been somewhat like the thinking of my friends who see their prayers to the images in their own homes as simply a means and channels by which they are depending upon and worshiping God.

 “There is a sound of war in the camp,” he said to Moses.